09 Jan What are Stolons and Rhizomes?

 The below series of photos illustrate a zoysiagrass spreading into a pine straw bed via a rhizome.
 The zoysiagrass has sent out a footlong rhizome just underneath the soil and has shot up a stem with grass blades that pop through the pine straw.
 With a little digging, the rhizome is exposed and removed.
 Because they spread by both stolons AND rhizomes, zoysiagrass and bermudagrass require more effort to control their unwanted spread in a landscape.
 Typical controls include installing hard edging / boarders (concrete or metal), periodic application of herbicides, and aggressive hand pulling.

-To learn more about which type of grass best fits your needs, visit our Sod Selector Tool.
+To learn more about which type of grass best fits your needs, visit our Sod Selector Tool or visit our Two Questions to Ask Before Selecting a New Turfgrass.

 For more information on the difference between warm and cool season grass varieties, check our previous blog post: The Difference Between Warm and Cool Season Varieties.